andrew/ultimate-awesome/README.md

 - [awesome-generative-engine-optimization](https://github.com/amplifying-ai/awesome-generative-engine-optimization) - Curated resources for Generative Engine Optimization (GEO): guides, tools & research to boost visibility in AI-powered search engines.
 - [tech-resources](https://github.com/andou/tech-resources) - 🔧 A list of useful resources for tech enthusiasts.  .
 - [awesome-btrfs](https://github.com/boredsquirrel/awesome-btrfs) - A list of tools for the BTRFS filesystem.
-- [fucking-awesome-privacy](https://github.com/Correia-jpv/fucking-awesome-privacy) - Awesome Privacy - A curated list of services and alternatives that respect your privacy because PRIVACY MATTERS.
-With repository stars⭐ and forks🍴.
 - [awesome-web-react](https://github.com/dataformsjs/awesome-web-react) - 🚀 Awesome Web Based React 🚀 Develop online with React!.
 - [awesome-datree](https://github.com/datreeio/awesome-datree) - ⚙️ A curated list of resources for using Datree's CLI tool.
 - [awesome-ruby-api](https://github.com/edymerchk/awesome-ruby-api) - A collection of awesome libraries, tools, frameworks and software to create beautiful APIs using Ruby.